What ever happened to solar thermal electricity generation?

 Here’s a map that tries to show all utility-scale (1 MW and above) solar farms in the 48 states:

 The dots are sized by the amount of electricity generated in 2023, but many of them are overlapping or too small to see (for a zoomable version click here).
-Of the more than 5000 dots shown (more or less) on the map, seven represent solar thermal power plants—all in the Southwest (can you find them?).
+Of the more than 5000 dots shown (more or less) on the map, nine represent solar thermal power plants—all in the Southwest (can you find them?).
 The PV farms, meanwhile, are abundant not only in the Southwest but also in Texas and the Southeast.
 Florida alone now has more than 80 solar farms with capacities comparable to that of the defunct Martin Solar.
 And an increasing amount of PV is being installed in northern states.

 There are no more solar thermal power plants currently planned or under construction in the U.S., and the list of those in development around the rest of the world is dwindling.
 Academic research into solar thermal technologies continues, but the topics of the latest articles on the SolarPACES site suggest that these efforts are shifting toward industrial heating applications rather than electricity generation.
 (This seems at least superficially promising, because when you use the heat directly there’s no thermodynamic efficiency penalty.)